redice44/ip-camera-producer/README.md

 Polls an IP camera's for an image, uploads the image to S3, and sends a message to the broker.

-Uses a rolling window to keep number of files restricted.
+Uses a rolling window to keep number of files restricted to paritions * parition size.

 ### ToDos